What are CE and PE in the Stock Market?

 Trading Strategies for CE and PE Options

 • Protective Put Strategy: A defensive set position is when you purchase a stock (or already own it) and purchase put options covering the same number of shares.
-It can enable the investor to realise prospective gains while assisting them in avoiding potential losses.
+It can enable the investor to realize prospective gains while assisting them in avoiding potential losses.

 • Straddle Strategy: A neutral options strategy is purchasing a put option and a call option for the same underlying securities with the same strike price and expiration date.
 This can be advantageous for investors who believe the stock will rise and fall as they can profit regardless of the outcome.